a-h/templ/docs/docs/06-static-rendering/01-generating-static-html-files-with-templ.md

 In Go, the `io.Writer` interface is implemented by many built-in types in the standard library, including `os.File` (files), `os.Stdout`, and `http.ResponseWriter` (HTTP responses).

-This make it easy to use templ components in a variety of contexts to generate HTML.
+This makes it easy to use templ components in a variety of contexts to generate HTML.

 To render static HTML files using templ component, first create a new Go project.